apparebit/emo/README.md

 # Emo: emoji for all (LaTeX engines)

-This package defines the `\emo{<emoji-name>}` macro for including color emoji 🎉 in a document no matter the input encoding or LaTeX engine.
-It uses the Noto color emoji font if the engine supports doing so and falls back onto PDF graphics otherwise.
-When used with the `extra` option, this package also defines the `\lingchi` and `\YHWH` macros for 凌遲 and יהוה, respectively.
+This package defines the `\emo{<emoji-name>}` macro for including color emoji in a document no matter the input encoding or LaTeX engine.
+It uses the Noto color emoji font if the engine supports doing so and falls back onto PDF graphics otherwise.  🎉

+When emo is used with the `extra` option, this package also defines the `\lingchi` and `\YHWH` macros for 凌遲 and יהוה, respectively.
 Both macros preserve a subsequent space as space, no backslash needed.
-When used with the `index` option, this package also emits raw index entries in an `.edx` file.
+When used with the `index` option, this package also emits a raw index entry for each use of an emoji into an `.edx` file.

+## Installation

-To extract the files embedded in [emo.dtx](emo.dtx) and build the [documentation](emo.pdf), run `pdflatex emo.dtx`.
-To install this package, place the resulting `emo.sty`, the Noto font files, and the `emo-graphics` directory somewhere where LaTeX can find them.
-In a pinch, your project directory with all the other source files is just fine.
+To extract files embedded in [emo.dtx](emo.dtx) and also rebuild the [documentation](emo.pdf), run `pdflatex emo.dtx`.
+To install this package, place `emo.def`, `emo.sty`, `NotoSerifTC-Regular.otf`, and the contents of the `emo-graphics` directory somewhere where LaTeX can find them.
+In a pinch, your project directory will do just fine.

 ## Supported Emoji

-⚖️ ☣️ ✔️ 🏛 🏝 😡 🇪🇺 👁 💾 🌁 🌍 🤝 🧑‍⚖️ 1️⃣ 🏷 🔍 📟 🦜 🧾 🤖 🏟 🛑 📐 🗑
+⚖️ ☣️ ✔️ 🏛 🏝 😡 🇪🇺 👁 💾 🌁 🌍 🤝 🧑‍⚖️ 1️⃣ 🏷 🔍 📟 🦜 🏳️‍🌈 🧾 🤖 🏟 🛑 📐 🗑

-Apparently, these are the most critical emoji to my writing.
-I'm automating the file conversion and record keeping for this package, so coverage will increase soon enough.
+The above emoji are named balance-scale, biohazard, check-mark, classical-building, desert-island, enraged-face, eu, eye, floppy-disk, foggy, globe-africa-europe, handshake, judge, keycap-one, label, loupe-left, pager, parrot, rainbow-flag, receipt, robot, stadium, stop-sign, triangular-ruler, and wastebasket.
+These are the same names as their Unicode names, only interword spaces have been replaced by dashes.

 ## Implementation

-The implementation depends on a PDF file for each distinct emoji and LaTeX commands defining valid emoji names.
-I manually assembled currently supported emoji based on the [SVG sources](https://github.com/googlefonts/noto-emoji) for the Noto color emoji font, hence only less than 0.1% of all defined emoji are included.
-But I learned more than I wanted to about PDF files and `/Page` `/Group` objects that trip up `pdflatex` and [am automating](scripts/emo.py) PDF file generation and LaTeX command creation.

-While the package ships with Noto fonts for Simplified Chinese and Hebrew to enable the extra macros, it does not include the all critical Noto color emoji font.
-The latter is already included with major TeX distributions.
+For each emoji, the implementation requires an entry in the emoji table in `emo.def` as well as a PDF file with the emoji's likeness.
+For consistency, emo uses the same artwork under LuaLaTeX and as fallback.
+The only difference is that the fallback version relies on PDF graphics that were previously converted from tbe SVG source files included with the source code for [Noto's color emoji](https://github.com/googlefonts/noto-emoji).
+I manually prepared the initial set of 25 emoji.
+Since that's less than 0.1% of all emoji, there obviously remains a lot of conversion work.
+But that work also is eminently automatable and a Python script doing just that is almost done.

+The conversion is more involved than just using `rsvg-convert` to turn SVG into PDF files.
+As it turns out, PDF files created by that command line tool may include a `\Page` `\Group` object that confuses `pdflatex`.
+Hence, the [conversion script](scripts/emo.py) leverages `qpdf` to automatically remove these objects again (but only those objects).
+The conversion script also leverages the `emoji-text.txt` file from Unicode 15 for identifying and potentially converting all standardized emoji.

+Emo's [package documentation](emo.pdf) includes detailed documentation on the implementation of this package.

 ## Licensing